averriK/dbAudit/docs/troubleshooting.md

 - The exact command you ran.
 - The full error output.
-- Your OS and whether you installed via the installer scripts or from a local checkout.
+- Your OS and whether you installed via the installer scripts.